syncfusion-content/xamarin-docs/Xamarin/SfEffectsView/Getting-Started.md

 {% endtabs %}

-Then initialze effects view as shown below,
+Then initialize effects view as shown below,

 {% tabs %}